commercetools/nodejs/docs/sdk/api/graphQLTypescriptSdk.md

 `getCustomerByIdQuery` is the GraphQL **query** to get newly created customer info `email` and `firstName` by `id`.

-To explore commercetools GraphQL API you can use an interactive [GraphiQL environment](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme) which is available as a part of [ImpEx & API Playground](https://docs.commercetools.com/docs/login).
+To explore commercetools GraphQL API you can use an interactive [GraphQL console](https://docs.commercetools.com/api/graphql#interactive-graphql-console).

 ### Call API to create new Customer using TypeScript SDK and GraphQL API